Benzo Addiction Treatment in Idaho

 Below are some of the causes and risk factors associated with benzodiazepine abuse:

-- Gender – Females are 37% more likely to develop a benzo addiction than males
+- Gender – Females are 37% more likely to develop a Benzo addiction than males

-- Age – People between the ages of 18-25 are more likely to sue and abuse benzos recreationally
+- Age – People between the ages of 18-25 are more likely to sue and abuse Benzos recreationally

-- Duration – If you take benzos for more than 6 months, even if medically prescribed, you increase the risk of dependency and addiction
+- Duration – If you take Benzos for more than 6 months, even if medically prescribed, you increase the risk of dependency and addiction

 - Genetics – Those who have addiction run in their immediate family are more likely to develop a substance abuse issue themselves